timothyandrew/gh-stack/README.md

 - https://stackoverflow.com/questions/26619478/are-dependent-pull-requests-in-github-possible
 - https://gist.github.com/Jlevyd15/66743bab4982838932dda4f13f2bd02a

-This tool assumes that all PRs in a single "stack" all have a unique identifier in their title (I typically use a Jira ticket number for this).
+This tool assumes that:

+- All PRs in a single "stack" all have a unique identifier in their title (I typically use a Jira ticket number for this).
 It then looks for all PRs containing this containing this identifier and builds a dependency graph in memory.
 This can technically support a "branched stack" instead of a single chain, but I haven't really tried the latter style.
-Note that the `gh-stack rebase` command will definitely _not_ work with the branched style.
+- All remote branches that these PRs represent have local branches named identically.

 With this graph built up, the tool can:

 - Add a markdown table to the PR description (idempotently) of each PR in the stack describing _all_ PRs in the stack.
 - Log a simple list of all PRs in the stack (+ dependencies) to stdout.
-- Emit a bash script that can update all PRs in the stack.
-  - This generally happens in the event of:
-    - The PR at the base of the stack is merged, leaving all the remaining PRs in a conflicted state.
-    - One of the PRs (not the top of the stack) has a commit added to it, leaving all dependent PRs in a conflicted state.
-  - The script requires two placeholders to be manually specified before execution.
+- Automatically update the stack + push after making local changes (this handles conflicts as well).

 ## Usage